ziutek/ziutek.github.io/_posts/2018-05-03-go_on_very_small_hardware3.md

 }
 ```

-We use the *rtos.Nanosec* function instead of *time.New* to obtain the current time.
+We use the *rtos.Nanosec* function instead of *time.Now* to obtain the current time.
 This saves much of Flash but also reduces our clock to antique device that has no idea about days, months and years and worst of all it doesn't handle daylight saving changes.

 Our ring has 24 LEDs, so the second hand can be presented with the accuracy of 2.5s.
 To don't sacrifice this accuracy and get smooth operation we use quarter-second as base interval.
 Half-second would be enough but quarter-second is more accurate and works also well with 16 and 48 LEDs.

 The red, green and blue colors are used respectively for hour, minute and second hands.
-This allows us to use simple *or* operation for color blending.
+This allows us to use simple *logical or* operation for color blending.
 We have the *Color.Blend* method that can blend arbitrary colors but we're low of Flash so we prefer simplest possible solution.

 We redraw the clock only when the second hand moved.
 The: